ardoco/rest/architecture_decisions.md

 order to retrieve a result.

 ### Architectural Remarks
 The Controllers already set up the runner.
+The controllers then feed the runner to the runPipeline() method.

+The controllers are organised into a 3 level inheritance structure, with AbstractService as the parent, which contains the logic needed by all services.
+ResultService and AbstractRunnerTLRService inherit from it.
+ResultService is responsible for the logic of getResult() and waitForResult, while AbstractRunnerTLRService contains the logic for starting the pipelines.
+Each runner has its own inherited concrete service to ensure the ArDoCoResult is handled correctly before it is stored.

-The controllers then feed the runner to the runPipeline() and runPipelineAndWaitForResult() Methods.
-This has the advantage that runPipeline() and runPipelineAndWaitForResult() have the same signature which maximizes code reusability without adding too much complexity.
-Moreover, there is a unified(?)interface in form of an abstract class for the Services which the Controllers can use.
-This works, since the runner in ardoco are part of an inheritance hierarchy as well.
-However, the current method has the disadvantage that ArdoCo is already invoked in the controller and not only in the service layer and that the runner is always set up for the runPipeline-methods ignoring whether the result already in the database or not.\
+The current way of doing things has the disadvantage that ArdoCo is already invoked in the controller and not only in the service layer and that the runner is always set up for the runPipeline-methods ignoring whether the result already in the database or not.\
 Another option would be to only invoke ArDoCo in the service layer.
 This means that setting up the runner would be needed to do there as well.
 But since the setup-methods of the runners each require different parameters, there can't be a unified interface containing the startPipeline() methods without introducing a lot of complexity through generics.